zendrive/docs/api/api_endpoints.rst

     "start_date", "Starting date for driver score returned in response.
 Same as request parameter if specified, else the start date considered by the API by default."
     "end_date", "End date for driver score returned in response.
 Same as request parameter if specified, else the start date considered by the API by default."
     "info.distance_km", "Total distance in km logged by the driver during the specified date range."
-    "info.num_trips", "Total number of trips logged by the driver during the specified date range."
+    "info.trip_count", "Total number of trips logged by the driver during the specified date range."
     "info.driver_start_date", "The date at which data was first logged by this driver."
     "info.attributes", "Additional attributes of the driver if it was provided during setup of the Zendrive SDK.
 The attributes are provided as a json string.
 This is **NA** if no attributed were provided."
-    "info.drive_time_hours", "Total drive time of the driver during the specified date range represented in HH:MM format."
-    "info.highway_ratio",  "Indicates the fraction of trips recorded on highways (value lies within 0 & 1)" "info.night_driving_fraction", "Indicates the fraction of night (12:00 AM to 4:00 AM local time) driving (value lies within 0 & 1)"
+    "info.duration_seconds", "Total drive time of the driver during the specified date range represented in seconds" "info.highway_ratio",  "Indicates the fraction of trips recorded on highways (value lies within 0 & 1)" "info.night_driving_fraction", "Indicates the fraction of night (12:00 AM to 4:00 AM local time) driving (value lies within 0 & 1)"
     "info.device_info", "Devices that the driver has used (model name and version number).
 The missing_data key lists the essential sensors that is missing (like Gyroscope) in the device."
+    "driving_behavior", "Returns driver score and event ratings calculated over the interval specified."
-    "score.focused_score", "Focused score of the driver at the end of the given data range."
+    "driving_behavior[i].score.zendrive_score", "Zendrive score of the driver at the end of the given data range."
-    "score.control_score", "Control score of the driver at the end of the given date range."
-    "score.cautious_score", "Cautious score of the driver at the end of the given data range."
+    "driving_behavior[i].event_rating", "A collection of various events for the driver during the interval specified.
+Note that each event here is an average of daily event ratings for the driver over the given interval."
-    "score.zendrive_score", "Zendrive score of the driver at the end of the given data range."
+    "driving_behavior[i].event_rating.hard_brake_rating", "Average hard brake rating of the driver at the end of the given date range."
-    "score_statistics.focused_score", "Focused score of the driver at the end of the given data range coupled with a difference from the same score at the start of the date range."
+    "driving_behavior[i].event_rating.phone_use_rating", "Average phone use rating of the driver at the end of the given date range."
-    "score_statistics.control_score", "Control score of the driver at the end of the data range coupled with a difference from the same score at the start of the date range."
+    "driving_behavior[i].event_rating.rapid_acceleration_rating", "Average rapid acceleration of the driver at the end of the given date range."
-    "score_statistics.cautious_score", "Cautious score of the driver at the end of the given data range coupled with a difference from the same score at the start of the date range."
+    "driving_behavior[i].event_rating.overspeeding_rating", "Average overspeeding rating of the driver at the end of the given date range."
+    "daily_driving_behavior[i]","Scores for each day in the date range requested."
+    "daily_driving_behavior[i].date", "Date for which scores are provided in this tuple.
+Date format is YYYY-MM-DD."
+    "daily_driving_behavior[i].score", "A collection of various scores for the driver during the interval specified.
+Note that each score here is an average of daily scores for the driver over the given interval."
-    "score_statistics.zendrive_score", "Zendrive score of the driver at the end of the given data range coupled with a difference from the same score at the start of the date range."
+    "daily_driving_behavior[i].score.zendrive_score", "Average Zendrive score of this driver at the end of the given date range."
-    "score_statistics.distributions.hour_of_day_distribution", "The distribution of a score type grouped by each hour of the day of each trip in the given date range.
-This is available for each score type.
-Each distribution is a dictionary where the key represents the hour of the day from 0 to 23."
-    "score.distributions.day_of_week_distribution", "The distribution of a score type grouped by each day of the week of each trip in the given date range.
-This is available for each score type.
-Each distribution is a dictionary where the key represents the day of the week (Sunday(0) to Saturday(6))."
-    "daily_scores", "Daily scores for the driver.
-This score is based on trips logged by the driver on each day in the given date range.This is returned as a list with an element for each day where trips were logged by the driver in the given date range.
-All score types are computed."
+    "daily_driving_behavior[i].event_rating", "A collection of various events for the driver during the interval specified.
+Note that each event here is an average of daily event ratings for the driver over the given interval."
+    "daily_driving_behavior[i].event_rating.hard_brake_rating", "Average hard brake rating across all drivers in the fleet on this particular date."
+    "daily_driving_behavior[i].event_rating.phone_use_rating", "Average phone use rating across all drivers in the fleet on this particular date."
+    "daily_driving_behavior[i].event_rating.rapid_acceleration_rating", "Average rapid acceleration rating across all drivers in the fleet on this particular date."
+    "daily_driving_behavior[i].event_rating.overspeeding_rating", "Average overspeeding rating across all drivers in the fleet on this particular date."

 Sample Response
 """""""""""""""